DealFlowAgent

 Technology integration and digital transformation increasingly influence lower middle market valuations.
 Buyers value businesses with modern technology infrastructure, data analytics capabilities, and digital customer engagement platforms.

-DealFlowAgent's AI-powered platform represents the future of M&A advisory in the lower middle market, combining artificial intelligence with human expertise to optimize transaction outcomes and deliver superior results.
+DealFlowAgent's intelligence-led platform represents the future of M&A advisory in the lower middle market, combining artificial intelligence with human expertise to optimize transaction outcomes and deliver superior results.

 The integration of technology in business operations, customer management, and financial reporting significantly enhances buyer appeal and valuation multiples in the current market environment.